 5 Benefits of Having a Unified B2C and B2B eCommerce Site

-- However, the benefit from the profit margin of cutting out the middleman with direct to consumer sales is far too high to ignore.
+- However, the benefit from the profit margin of cutting out the middleman with direct-to-consumer sales is far too high to ignore.

 Traditionally, many companies have split up their sites for B2B and B2C channels to simplify operations because the two markets were so different.
 Amazon even did this with a different wholesale URL.
 They eventually shut this site down and recently integrated B2B into the flagship amazon.com so now you can simply buy as a business and consumer.
 Why did they make this switch?
 There must be some major benefit if the largest eCommerce company in the world made this decision.

-1. Unified Catalog Management
+1. Unified catalogue management

-2. Less Technical Overhead
+2. Less technical overhead

 You only have one theme and code base to manage.
 It’s much easier to manage one site than two.
-There may be some additional personalization to do, but overall that is less work than maintaining and changing two sites.
+There may be some additional personalization to do, but overall, that is less work than maintaining and changing two sites.

-3. One Site and Brand to Promote
+3. One site and brand to promote

 This is key.
 You only have one site for customers to remember, one brand to promote, and no confusion as to where to go.
 This is much easier for marketing and promotions.

-4. Potentially Simpler Operations
+4. Potentially simpler operations

 I say potentially here because sometimes there is a lot of technical work to make one site work for both B2B and B2C.
 However, once it does work, it’s typically easier.
-This is because with one website, you only have one place to integrate into systems like an ERP, CRM, and other systems.
-Therefore your integrations and systems can be consolidated, rather than running multiple websites that may all need separate integrations.
+This is because, with one website, you only have one place to integrate into systems like an ERP, CRM, and other systems.
+Therefore, your integrations and systems can be consolidated, rather than running multiple websites that may all need separate integrations.

 As a business, we want to buy quickly, efficiently, and at a good price.
 Time is the most important asset of an employee, and no company wants it wasted on buying a product.
-We don’t want to waste time traveling to a store or speaking via phone if it can be avoided without any detriment.
+We don’t want to waste time traveling to a store or speaking via the phone if it can be avoided without any detriment.
 Therefore, having an experience that allows us to search, learn about the product, and buy quickly, just like a consumer, is what is typically desired.